 I have been working as a Professional Counselor since 1999.
 I have worked with Substance Abuse and Mental Health clients while working at a Community Agency.
 I also have experience in Telehealth Therapy.
 I believe I will be helpful in motivating clients who are seeking guidance to work toward positive change in their lives.

-I am licensed in Michigan with 20 years of professional work experience.
-I have experience in helping clients with trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in Michigan with 19 years of professional work experience.
+I have experience in helping clients with stress and anxiety & depression.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-I am licensed in Michigan with 20 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, parenting issues, & motivation, self esteem, and confidence.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+I am License Professional Counselor in Michigan with 18 years of professional work experience.
+I have experience in helping clients with LGT+ related issues, coping with loss and grief issues, motivation, self esteem, confidence, and life changes.
+I also have experience working with compassion fatigue.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
+The Elderly or Senior populations has special issues, such as being home bound, chronic illness that can hinder socialization and declining health.
+It takes courage to seek out a support for a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support you in your journey.

-How to find a therapist in Springfield
+How to find a licensed therapist serving clients in Springfield, Michigan

 Finding the best therapist close by in Springfield can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Springfield that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Springfield region and in the state of Michigan.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.